fxrobin/fxrobin.github.io/index-en.md

 <div class="gurumeditation" style="text-align : center">
     <p>Language failure.</p>
     <p>
         The posts on this site are primarily written in French then human translated into English.
-Contents are not available in English yet but they will be published as soon as possible.
+Some articles  are available in English but most of them are only available in French up to now (2023).
     </p>
     <p>Guru Meditation #00000004.0000AAC0</p>
 </div>

-{% include languages.html %}
+{% include full-index-page.html %}